In This Article

 It’s hard to let go of any friendship, especially one that just sort of fizzles out at the end.
 But every friendship adds something to your life, so appreciate your friend for however long they were in your life and for whatever they taught you.
 Every friend teaches us a little bit about ourselves.

-To accept that your friendship that has drifted apart, know that you can get closure all by yourself.
+To accept that your friendship that has drifted apart, know that you can get closure by yourself.
 You don’t need to “hash it out” with a friend in order to mentally say goodbye.
 Allow yourself time to grieve, because there will be sad feelings that you’ll need to feel and work through, but don’t beat yourself up about the fact that the friendship is over.
-Be glad that it happened.
+Instead, be glad that it happened.